Fighter-bomber: Post-Korean War

 Fighter-bombers became increasingly important in the 1950s and 1960s, as new jet engines dramatically improved the power of even the smallest fighter designs.
 Many aircraft initially designed as fighters or interceptors found themselves in the fighter-bomber role at some point in their career.
 Notable among these is the Lockheed F-104 Starfighter, first designed as a high-performance day fighter and then adapted to the nuclear strike role for European use.
 Other U.S. examples include the North American F-100 Super Sabre and the McDonnell Douglas F-4 Phantom II, each of which was widely used during the Vietnam War.

-Some examples of modern purpose-designed fighter-bombers are the Sukhoi Su-34 and Xi'an JH-7.
+Examples of notable contemporary strike fighters are the American McDonnell Douglas F-15E Strike Eagle, Boeing F/A-18E/F Super Hornet and Lockheed F-35 Lightning II, the Russian Sukhoi Su-34, and the Chinese Shenyang J-16.